Fort Bribie

 1142m Concrete tank/well (the AWAS huts are west of this tank)

-1220m Southern CASL (searchlight - just visible from beach).
+1220m Southern CASL (searchlight - demolished August 2022 - remains are on the beach).

 4000m Bribie Front Lighthouse (no remains visible except some timber in the swamp).